pau1a/Arklowdun/docs/family/ui-modal.md

 # Family add member modal

 The PR8 milestone introduces a dedicated modal flow for creating family members from the header CTA.
-The modal lives in `src/features/family/modal/AddMemberModal.ts` and is mounted by `FamilyView` when both `VITE_ENABLE_FAMILY_EXPANSION` and `VITE_ENABLE_FAMILY_ADD_MEMBER_MODAL` are enabled.
+The modal lives in `src/features/family/modal/AddMemberModal.ts` and is mounted by `FamilyView` whenever `VITE_ENABLE_FAMILY_EXPANSION` is enabled (no extra modal flag required).

 ## Launch and lifecycle

 - `FamilyShell` exposes a setter on the header CTA; when the feature flag is active the view wires this to `mountAddMemberModal`.
-- Opening the modal logs `logUI("INFO", "ui.family.modal.open", { event: "family_modal", action: "open" })` and traps focus using the global modal utilities.
+- Opening the modal logs `logUI("INFO", "ui.family.modal.open", {})` and traps focus using the global modal utilities.
-- Closing the modal (cancel, Esc, overlay click, or after submission) logs `logUI("INFO", "ui.family.modal.close", { event: "family_modal", action: "close" })`, unlocks body scroll, restores focus to the CTA, and resets local state.
+- Closing the modal (cancel, Esc, overlay click, or after submission) logs `logUI("INFO", "ui.family.modal.close", {})`, unlocks body scroll, restores focus to the CTA, and resets local state.

 ## Form structure